adam-zielonka/Unit-Converter/README.md

 # ![](./img/converter.svg) Unit Converter

+You can get this app from [Google Play](https://play.google.com/store/apps/details?id=pro.adamzielonka.converter).

 ## Measure File Format

 To add custom measures you can use editor build in app or you can prepare the json file: